OpenNebula/website/content/solutions/deployment_blueprints/ai-ready_opennebula/configuration_and_deployment.md

     EOF
     ```

-    Apply the network configuration and enable IP forwarding.
-Replace `enp129s0f0np0` with your server's main network interface if it's different.
+   2.2  Apply the network configuration and enable IP forwarding.
+Replace `enp129s0f0np0` with your server's main network interface if it is different.
     ```default
     # netplan apply
     # sysctl -w net.ipv4.ip_forward=1